mmikhasenko/LM-Notes-HadronPhysics/Lectures/2025-Lecture-01.md

 3. The equations that describe the motion of fields.
 4. The **SU(3) group** and the important property of the strong interaction key to matter formation, known as **confinement**.

-> [!NOTE]
-> The speaker mentions they will later write the **basic equations** to help solve exercises.
-These may include:
-> - Quantum Chromodynamics (QCD) Lagrangian
-> - Covariant derivative in QCD
-> - SU(3) generators (Gell-Mann matrices)

 ---

-- At the end of the lecture, we'll do **logic as well**.
-- Then something is prepared towards the end, but we'll get to it.

-**Today is the 8th.** This is the **second iteration** of the course.
-- I will be reusing material from last year's lecture.
-- Last year, we conducted an experiment where we recorded the lectures and transcribed them into text.
-- There is an ongoing project to **automate this process further**.
-- Through experimentation, we aim to gather more material to refine this system.

----

-I would like to ask if anyone objects to me recording this lecture.
-- This iPhone will serve as the recording device.
-- Typically, no other voices are captured.
-- However, if you object, I don’t have to proceed—I already have recordings from last year.
-- This will benefit you as well, since the intention is to provide you with the **lecture text**.

-Additionally:
-- If someone takes pictures of the board once it’s filled, those will also be processed.
-- The images will be fed into the language model to generate a **formal typed version**.
-- *Dransh, I will likely ask you to take a picture once we fill the board.*

 ### Scaling the Universe's Timeline from Big Bang to Hadronization